Global Warming Solutions Act of 2006: Environmental Justice

 Critics of the cap-and-trade system have shown concern about the distribution of pollution reduction efforts, and the affect this has had on low-income populations since its 2012 introduction.
 This market-based approach decreased total emissions, but concentrated emissions persisted in disadvantaged communities (DAC's) where air pollution is more prominent.
 GHG emissions in Californian rural and disadvantaged areas primarily come from mobile and area-wide pollution from fossil fuel burning via transportation, with 92% of PM2.5 particulate matter, and 94% of PM10 particulate matter coming from area-wide, mobile and natural sources, more than some stationary sources which the policy targets.
 Air pollution arising from sources such as transportation, continues to accumulate in these disadvantaged areas, but are regulated outside of cap-and-trade, with policy plans that critics have identified as costly and challenging, while transportation remains the largest source of California's GHG emissions.
 The cap-and-trade approach to GHG reduction and regulation targets pollution sources that fit the designated model, but other sources of pollution are unaffected by this programming and allowed to persist.

 The market-based structure of cap-and-trade allows businesses to buy into the option to increase emissions, since leftover pollutant credits from one company can be sold to another.
 Even with AB 32 in place, certain communities have worsened in terms of air pollution, and this can be attributed to the 'trade' aspect of the cap-and-trade system, where industrial companies who buy more credits produce more emissions.
 In places where emissions have worsened, there exists higher populations of low-income individuals, with higher relative Cal/OSHA CalEnviroScreen (CES) scores.
 As an effort to remediate the imbalance in terms of environmental justice, the California government adjacently proposed a 2012 bill (SB 535) that enforced 25% of the cap-and-trade funds to be redirected to DAC's, with 10% of proceeds going towards affordable housing efforts, and other projects benefitting DAC's and their residents.
 SB 535 seeks to mitigate some of the environmental justice concerns of cap-and-trade programs, allowing funding back into improving facilities in California's low-income areas and DAC's.

+Environmental justice is an important aspect of SB-32.
+SB-32 emphasizes the need for protecting the state's most disadvantaged communities.
+The concerns brought up in the bill are that those communities are affected first and most often by the negative impacts of climate change, such as drought, heat, and flooding.
+SB-32 also emphasizes that disadvantaged communities are also disproportionately affected health-wise.
+While SB-32 does not specifically lay out a plan on how to address environmental justice issues that the authors wrote into the bill, the companion bill AB-197 does.
+AB-197 requires a committee to be formed and called the Joint Legislative Committee on Climate Change Policies (JLCCCP), which will be responsible, among other duties, for addressing and prioritizing the disadvantaged communities in California.